Hipposhark/hippo8/README.md

-custom 8-bit breadboard computer built with discrete CMOS and TTL chips and components.
+custom 8-bit cisc breadboard computer built with discrete CMOS and TTL chips and components.